radiantearth/stac-spec/catalog-spec/catalog-best-practices.md

 * **Only relative href's in `links`**: The full catalog structure of links down to sub-catalogs and items, and their links back to their parents and roots, should be done with relative URL's.
 This enables the full catalog to be downloaded or copy to another location and to still be valid.
+This also implies no `self` link, as that link must be absolute.

 * **Use Asset `href` links consistently**: The links to the actual assets are allowed to be either relative or absolute.
 There are two types of 'self-contained catalogs'.
 The first is just the metadata, and use absolute href links to refer to the